Computational Materials Physics

 The exercises focus, next to detailed discussions for deepening the understanding of the theoretical contents and methods, especially on obtaining the practical skillset to perform computer-based calculations on simple material systems.
 To this end, the students will also learn the required tools to employ the theoretical methods and analyze the results on the computer.
 Together with intensive scientific discussions regarding their findings, this will allow students to independently perform such calculations.

-blackboard presentation, beamer presentation, supporting website, exercises and examples, example programs, reference data
+online lecture, online notes, online forum, supporting website, exercises and examples, example programs, reference data

 Richard M. Martin, Electronic Structure: Basic Theory and Practical Methods, Cambridge University Press

 The achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using presentations independently prepared by the students.
 The exam of 30 minutes consists of the presentation and a subsequent discussion.

 For example an assignment in the exam might be: